Spring Term 2021

 Ballet is one of the oldest and most globally influential forms of dance.
 Now highly technical and with its own vocabulary, it encourages co-ordination, strength, mobility and grace.
 Classical ballet is considered the foundation for all other serious dance forms but is equally important for the casual dancer, improving stance and posture, physical development and body strength, spatial awareness, and introducing an appreciation of classical music.

-Twinkle Toes Ballet classes are carefully structured through the use of imagination and stories coordinated with music and the use of simple props.
-Children from 2 years of age are introduced to rhythm and musicality through the use of well-known nursery rhymes and action songs whilst older children begin to learn the art of mime through stories specially designed to subtly teach pupils the technical elements of ballet.
+Pre-School Ballet classes are carefully structured through the use of imagination and stories coordinated with music and the use of simple props.
+Children from 3 years of age are introduced to rhythm and musicality through the use of well-known nursery rhymes and action songs whilst older children begin to learn the art of mime through stories specially designed to subtly teach pupils the technical elements of ballet all within a fun, imaginative and magical world that will have them smiling the whole class!

 Pre-Primary, Primary and Graded Ballet classes are more structured to develop the technique required of ballet whilst encouraging the use of mime through improvisation and musical interpretation.
 Pupils are prepared for examinations following the syllabus of the NATD (National Association of Teachers of Dancing), however, pupils also benefit from free classes drawing on elements of other classical ballet syllabi such as the RAD (Royal Academy of Dance) and methods such as Cecchetti and the Royal Ballet School.